 - 1 1/4 cups + 1 Tbsp low-sodium chicken broth

 - 2 Tbsp fresh lemon juice

 - 3 Tbsp chopped fresh parsley

-- 2 Tbsp capers, rinsed (optional)
+- 2 Tbsp capers, rinsed

-- Sear chicken, without moving, until browned on bottom, about 4 - 5 minutes then rotate chicken breasts halves and cook opposite side until golden brown on bottom and chicken has cooked through (reducing burner temperature slightly as needed and tilting pan slightly to redistribute oil) about 4 - 5 minutes longer (chicken should register 165 degrees in center).
+- Sear chicken, without moving, until browned on bottom, about 4 - 5 minutes then flip chicken and cook opposite side until golden brown on bottom and chicken has cooked through (reducing burner temperature slightly as needed and tilting pan slightly to redistribute oil) about 4 - 5 minutes longer (chicken should register 165 degrees in center).
 Transfer chicken to a plate and keep warm.

 - Add garlic to remaining oil in pan (there should be about 1 tsp oil left if not just add a tsp), saute just until slightly golden.

 - Pour in 1 1/4 cups chicken broth and bring to a boil, while scraping up browned bits from bottom of pan.
 Allow broth to simmer until reduced by half, about 4 - 5 minutes.

 - Whisk together remaining 1 Tbsp chicken broth with cornstarch, then pour mixture into broth in skillet along with lemon juice.
 Allow to simmer until thickened slightly then remove from heat.